Get Our Insider to Property Damage Brochure

-To perceive its surroundings, driverless vehicles uses a set of sophisticated sensors known as Light Detection and Ranging sensors or “LIDARs.”
-The LIDARs allows the self-driving car to determine whether pedestrians, objects, or other vehicles are close.
-LIDARs work by sending and receiving light pulses around it, allowing the sensors to detect the shape and position of any surrounding, nearby object.
+To perceive their surroundings, driverless vehicles use a set of sophisticated sensors known as Light Detection and Ranging sensors or “LIDARs.”
+The LIDARs allow the self-driving car to determine whether pedestrians, objects, or other vehicles are close.
+LIDARs work by sending and receiving light pulses around them, allowing the sensors to detect the shape and position of any surrounding, nearby object.

 The information rendered by the LIDAR and the cameras are sent to the car’s computing unit or “brain.”
 This supercomputer is in charge of decoding all data sent by the cameras LIDAR, and the car’s geolocation system or GPS.
 Once the information is decoded, the brain determines what the vehicle should do (e.g., stopping, accelerating, re-routing, etc.).
 Despite the advances in this automotive field, there have been growing concerns about self-driving cars’ safety and decision-making.

 While this new technology seems exciting and promising, it still poses some dangers to users – and those in the vicinity of the vehicles – such as hacking and computer malfunctions.